Apply for a Campus Action Project Grant

-- Applicants must be affiliated with accredited, degree-granting institutions in the United States.
-Priority consideration is given to AAUW college/university partner member institutions.
-Learn about the benefits of becoming a C/U partner member, including free e-memberships for all undergraduate students, on our website.
+- Applicants must be affiliated with accredited, degree-granting, nonprofit institutions in the United States.
+Priority consideration is given to teams from AAUW college/university partner member institutions.
+Learn about the benefits of becoming a C/U partner member, including free AAUW e-student affiliate membership for all undergraduate students.

 - The CAP team must be composed of at least two undergraduate students and a campus professional as the project adviser.
 Additional campus professionals, graduate students, and undergraduate students are encouraged to join the team.

 - The project adviser must be a campus faculty member or staff professional who will assume programmatic and fiscal responsibility for the project.

 - An AAUW state or branch representative must serve as a community liaison to the CAP team.
 Find and contact a branch near you.

 - The project must be completed by the end of May 2016.